The Friends of the Midland Hotel

 Urban Splash image of the future hotel

-However, Tom Bloxham, chairman of Urban Splash, has pointed out that, in his opinion, the Midland will have a viable future as a hotel only if it is part of a wider regeneration scheme involving major improvements to the adjacent seafront.
-With this in mind, the City Council is working on a development plan for the area which is likely to include new artworks, public open space/gardens and a mixture of buildings for leisure and possibly residential use.
+Tom Bloxham, chairman of Urban Splash, has pointed out that, in his opinion, the Midland will have a viable future as a hotel only if it is part of a wider regeneration scheme involving major improvements to the adjacent seafront.
+With this in mind, the City Council is working on a development plan for the area which is likely to include new artworks, public open space/gardens and a mixture of buildings for leisure and residential use.

 restoration about us join the friends history of the midland picture gallery links members area